Koenkk/zigbee2mqtt.io/docs/devices/MTV300E-UP.md

 ### DimmerDimMinMax (composite)
 Start dimming to the min or max value set in the device.
 Can be set by publishing to `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"dimMinMaxProp": {"ul_TransitionTime": VALUE, "action": VALUE}}`
 - `ul_TransitionTime` (numeric): Set the transition time to the selected value, otherwise use 0xFFFFFFFF to use the one configured in the product.
-Value is in ms. unit is ms
+Value is in ms unit is ms
 - `action` (enum) allowed values: `dimToMin`, `dimToMax`

 ### DimmerMoveToFavorite1 (enum)